ArturSamlevyan/test_task/README.md

-# Desk
+# Descriprion
-Image classification using numpy, pillow only
+Image classification using numpy, pillow only.
+As an algorithm were used hemming distance.